eliasdabbas/advertools/README.md

 advertools is a Python package, that can hopefully make that part of your job a little easier.

+I have a tutorial on DataCamp that demonstrates a real-life example of how to use [Python for creating a Search Engine Marketing campaign](https://www.datacamp.com/community/tutorials/sem-data-science)

 ### Main Uses:

 * **Generate keywords:** starting from a list of products, and a list of words that